 Major League Baseball needs to grow its sport with the digital generation.
 MLB The Show Diamond Dynasty on a blockchain is one way it can.

 Sony and MLB are calling the shots in their digital economy, and this is understandable.
 However, I argue that by moving the MLB The Show Diamond Dynasty marketplace to a blockchain, we can shift the culture around microtransactions in sports gaming.
 We can also open the sport up to the world by minimizing the negative impacts of territory console restrictions.

-Traders from all over the world would, in theory, would be able to access this theoretical blockchain with real money.
+Traders from all over the world would, in theory, would be able to access this dreamed-up blockchain with real money.
 Anyone with internet access and capital can trade.
 The growth prospects are exponential when we consider baseball-playing states in Asia-Pacific and Latin America.
 Consoles would not be necessary to buy and own MLB The Show Diamond Dynasty cards.
 Instead, console owners would have the added benefit of playing The Show with cards that could earn them money.

 In this hypothetical scenario, the digital baseball cards can be treated as non-fungible tokens (NFTs) to be traded on the blockchain.
 Such assets would increase or decrease in value based on supply and demand principles and real-time playing performances.
 Thus, Diamond Dynasty NFTs would function similar to Draft Kings where player performance impacts the price to add them to your squad.

 This brings us to the next key feature: blockchains can be designed to be autonomous.
 Sony currently arbitrarily sets the ratings on player cards.
 The same holds true for EA Sports Ultimate Team cards and NBA2K MyTeam cards.
 That is why for our hypothetical Diamond Dynasty trading desk, I am prescribing a transparent, autonomous player rating grading system.